GW’s Epilepsy Clinical Program

 - We have conducted a series of clinical trials designed to obtain safety and efficacy data on our cannabidiol oral solution to provide to the FDA and other regulatory authorities around the world, designed to support approval as a prescription medicine.
 Initial target indications include Dravet syndrome, Lennox-Gastaut syndrome and Tuberous Sclerosis Complex.
 In these trials, eligible patients are randomly assigned to receive CBD or placebo added to their current treatment and evaluated over a specific period of time.
 These trials are “blinded” meaning that patients, families, and physicians do not know which treatment arm they have been assigned.

-- To learn more about GW’s Epidiolex clinical trials please see the ClinicalTrials.gov website here.
+- To learn more about GW’s ongoing Epidiolex clinical trials please see the ClinicalTrials.gov website here.

-FDA-authorized, independent Physician-led program or Expanded Access (which are at times called Compassionate Use programs in some countries) and for which GW supplies CBD* (click here for information on the U.S. Expanded Access Program)
+Independent Physician-led programs, Expanded Access, or Compassionate Use Programs, for which GW supplies CBD* (click here for information on the U.S. Expanded Access Program)

-- The most recent physician-reported data from this Expanded Access Program was presented in December 2015 at the American Epilepsy Society’s annual meeting.
-Results from 261 patients receiving Epidiolex under these INDs showed promising signals of clinical effect in reducing seizures (link to press release and poster).
+- The most recent physician-reported data from the FDA authorized Expanded Access Program was presented in December 2017 at the American Epilepsy Society’s annual meeting (Bebin et al).
+Results from 607 patients receiving Epidiolex under these INDs showed promising signals of clinical effect in reducing seizures (link to press release and poster).